marcelgoh/marcelgoh.github.io/_posts/2019-07-20--hello-moon.md

 ![hamilton]({{ site.baseurl }}/media/hello-moon/hamilton.jpg){: .center-image}

 Over the decades, most of this code has been painstakingly transcribed by volunteers and is publicly available in [this repository](https://github.com/chrislgarry/Apollo-11).
 While assembly language is rather difficult to read and understand, the in-line comments that accompany the listings are quite entertaining to sift through.
 The jokes and quirky remarks suggest that Hamilton and her team of programmers had quite a bit of fun writing this code during what must surely have been an exhausting and stressful project.
-My personal favourite is [here](https://github.com/chrislgarry/Apollo-11/blob/27e2acf88a6345e2b1064c8b006a154363937050/Luminary099/LUNAR_LANDING_GUIDANCE_EQUATIONS.agc#L179-L180): a “temporary” solution that ended up being sent to the moon anyway and that's now immortalised on GitHub!
+My personal favourite snippet is [here](https://github.com/chrislgarry/Apollo-11/blob/27e2acf88a6345e2b1064c8b006a154363937050/Luminary099/LUNAR_LANDING_GUIDANCE_EQUATIONS.agc#L179-L180): a “temporary” solution that ended up being sent to the moon anyway and that's now immortalised on GitHub!

 Considering the scope of the project, it is remarkable that Apollo 11's guidance software was largely bug-free.
 The terrifying alarms that went off in the seconds before landing were the result of a known design flaw in a radar peripheral, which added unnecessary load to the machine.
 Without the benefit of a proper operating system like most computers have today, the team had to design their own multi-tasking priority system.
 This innovation allowed the most important control and guidance procedures to run unaffected by the hardware error, saving the mission.

 ### Hello, moon?

 The AGC was phased out by the mid-1970s.
-By the end of that decade, it would have been so outdated that home computers like as the Apple II could have given it a run for its money.
-In honour of the AGC's legacy, I thought it would be fun to write a short program in AGC's assembly code.
+By the end of that decade, it would have been so outdated that home computers like the Apple II could have given it a run for its money.
+In honour of the AGC's legacy, I thought it would be fun to write a short program in AGC assembly language.
 When learning a new language, it is customary for programmers to write a "Hello, world!" program that simply prints those two words to the console.
 Since the DSKY only prints numbers, we're going to print the number 07734 to the seven-segment display.
-(In a real test-run, we would then radio to tell the astronaut to flip him- or herself upside-down to read the greeting.
+(In a real test-run, we would then radio to tell the astronaut to flip himself upside-down to read the greeting.
 I reckon this is easily done in outer space.)

 First we need to understand how the AGC deals with data.
 This section refers heavily to the [developer info](https://www.ibiblio.org/apollo/developer.html) that can be found in the documentation of Ronald Burkey's AGC simulator.
 (The diagrams below are also from his website.)
 As I mentioned earlier, a word in memory is 15 bits long and is usually written in octal (base-8) representation.
-Since $8 = 2^3$, a 15-bit number can be represented with exactly 5 octal digits, by converting the bits in groups of three:
+Since $8 = 2^3$, a 15-bit number can be represented with exactly $15/3 = 5$ octal digits, by converting the bits in groups of three:

 ```
 Binary: 100 010 110 101 001